sidprasad/pick-regex/README.md

    - Downvote: the string does not match the pattern you want
    - Unsure: skip
 7. Continue until PICK terminates or you are satisfied with the regex(es).
 8. Copy or insert the final regex, if any.
 Otherwise refine your query.
 If you find yourself in this situation, don't start over!
-Instead, *edit* the existing description.
+Instead, *revise* the existing description.
 When you do this, PICK will preserve all the classification work you've done and automatically apply it to the new candidate regexes.

 ---